Huzaifa-Islam/NodeJsDev/readme.md

-Now we will create a schema and then create a model (model name should start from a capital letter) Now lets add a user to a db using this model whenever we do anything in the db (like add/delete a data) it will always return a promise to use async and await created a signup api call to add a data to user.
-Alwasy wrap things in try catch block to handle the errors properly. use postmane to call the signup api and see if the data is added in the mongodb. devTinder(databse)--users(collection)--documents(user which gets added)--fields(name, emailId, pwd that the document contains)
+Now we will create a schema and then create a model (model name should start from a capital letter) Now lets add a user to a db using this model whenever we do anything in the db (like add/delete a data) it will always return a promise so use async and await created a signup api call to add a data to user.
+Alwasy wrap things in try catch block to handle the errors properly. use postman to call the signup api and see if the data is added in the mongodb. devTinder(databse)--users(collection)--documents(user which gets added)--fields(name, emailId, pwd that the document contains)
 Two fields _id and __v is added by mongo db on its own